 Suggest one possible reason for the general trend indicated on the graph between 1910 and 2000

 In the 20th century, the advance of industry and technologies and increased the demand of oil to use in manufacturing and energy.
-Therefore, the production of oil experienced exponential increase in the last century
+Therefore, the production of oil experienced exponential increase in the last century automobiles specifically were on the rise.
+1.5/2

 In your opinion, is this trend sustainable?
 Why or why not?